stitchdata/docs/_account-security/security/encryption/ssh-for-microsoft-azure.md

                {{ ip-list | strip }}
                ```

+               **Note**: You may also want to add your own IP address(es) to this list.
+This ensures that you'll also be able to connect to the database via the virtual machine as needed.

              - **Source port ranges**: Enter `22`.
              - **Protocol**: Select **TCP**.
              - **Action**: Select **Allow**.